Tuesday, December 25, 2012

 Blackouts

 Two.
-And both of them in the same chapter!
+And both of them happen in the same chapter!
 First one is pretty standard: "There was a lot of pain and a lot of light flooding in my head all at once - too much to think about, so my brain decided to go to sleep for a while."
-Second one is more nasty as he gets kicked in the balls: "My body convulsed and the pain instantly filled my intestines, then my stomach.
+Second one is nastier as he gets kicked in the balls: "My body convulsed and the pain instantly filled my intestines, then my stomach.
 I vomited and passed out."
 Ouch!!!

 Title: